jplasmeier/GameSearchSolver/README.md

 ## TODO, Eventually

-* file parsing
-* maxNodes is not implemented and it should be
-* clean up array copying and not be a dipshit about it (use final)
+* clean up array copying and use final
 * set state to goal after solving/fix bug on solving twice
 * Clean up switch statements
 * Abstract class/Interface for GameSolver
+* Interface for Move
 * rethink gameStateCache data structure choice
 * fix input parsing to not be as hacky (split on non-quoted characters)
 * make manhattan distance not hard-coded